xzenglab/resources-for-DDIs-prediction-using-DL/README.md

 # resources-for-DDIs-prediction-using-DL
-related to deep and graph Learning for drug-drug interactions prediction.
+related to deep and graph learning for drug-drug interactions prediction.
 Updating ...